Take You Dancing

 "Take You Dancing" is a song by American singer Jason Derulo.
-It was released as a single on July 22, 2020, by Atlantic Records, a sister of his previous home label Warner Records.
+It was released as a single on July 21, 2020, by Atlantic Records, a sister of his previous home label Warner Records.
 The song was written by Teemu Brunila, Derulo, Emanuel "Eman" Kiriakou, Sarah Solovay and Shawn Charles.

+On January 28, 2021, it was added as DLC for the video game Fuser.

 At the APRA Music Awards of 2022, the song was nominated for Most Performed International Work.

+In February 2024, the song was included on Derulo's fifth studio album Nu King.

 Background

 Talking about the song, Derulo said, "In these times, we all need a song that's going to uplift us.
 Hopefully Take You Dancing can be a light in these trying days."